What is dentistry?

 Who is a dentist?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Your dentist has completed at least eight years of schooling and received a DDS (Doctor of Dental Surgery) degree.
-Specialists have received 2- 4 additional years of specialized dental education and training needed to perform their specific field of dentistry, including:
+Dr. Patricia Webb has completed at least eight years of schooling to obtain a Doctorate of Dental Surgery.
+Specialists receive two to four additional years of specialized dental education and training needed to perform their specific field of dentistry, including:

 - Endodontics (root canals)